Sound velocity peak and conformality in isospin QCD

 We address the non-monotonic behavior of $c_s^2$ in isospin QCD within a renormalizable quark-meson model.
-The properties of the model in isospin QCD have been analyzed in detail by Refs.\cite{Adhikari:2016eef,Adhikari:2018cea,Ayala:2023cnt}.
-We follow their renormalization procedures.
+The properties of the model in isospin QCD have been analyzed in detail by Refs.~\cite{Adhikari:2016eef,Adhikari:2018cea,Ayala:2023cnt}.\footnote{ The renormalization condition described in Ref.~\cite{Ayala:2023cnt} differs from ours and Refs.\cite{Adhikari:2016eef,Adhikari:2018cea}; the former demands the tree level relations to be satisfied at each chemical potential so that the counter terms vary with the chemical potential.
+In contrast, in this paper the counter terms are completely fixed in vacuum.
+Because of the difference in the renormalization procedure, the behaviors of condensates and EOS of Ref.~\cite{Ayala:2023cnt} appear to be different from ours; in particular, we find the sound velocity peak while Ref.~\cite{Ayala:2023cnt} did not. } We follow their renormalization procedures.
 The advantage of using renormalizable effective models over models with a UV cutoff (e.g., the NJL models) is that one can temper the high density artifacts.
 In particular, the BCS type states have a distorted quark occupation probability whose high momentum tail reaches very high momenta, exceeding the UV cutoff.
 This is in contrast to the ideal gas case with the occupation probability $\theta(p-p_f)$ which discontinuously drops to zero at the Fermi momentum $p_f$ before reaching the UV cutoff.
 In fact, NJL studies with BCS states exhibit growing $c_s^2$ toward the high density limit \cite{Baym:2019iky,Kojo:2021wax}.
 In the quark-meson model such growing behaviors disappear; the $c_s^2$ relaxes to the conformal value $1/3$, as it should.